Results of the Work – 9/20/21

 Hey Sisters and Brothers in Christ,

-So thanks for your prayers for the ministry and evangelism today if you had a chance, in spite of the wind and weather God blessed.
+So thanks for your prayers for the ministry and for evangelism today if you had a chance.
+God truly blessed.
+36 people have trusted Christ as Savior so far since school began this semester.

 In Him,